What is penalty APR and how do you avoid it?

 The good news is that credit card issuers can’t charge a penalty APR arbitrarily.
 With credit card APRs, it’s important to remember the numbers 21, 45 and 60:

-- 21. By law, issuers must give you at least 21 days from when your statement is generated at the end of a billing cycle to your payment due date.
-In most cases, that stretch is also an interest-free grace period, but that isn’t mandated by law.
+- 21: By law, issuers must give you at least 21 days from when your statement is generated at the end of a billing cycle to your payment due date.
+In most cases, that period is also an interest-free grace period, but that isn’t mandated by law.

-- 45. Federal law requires the issuer to give you 45 days’ notice before applying a penalty APR.
+- 45: Federal law requires the issuer to notify you 45 days before applying a penalty APR.
 The notice should include the penalty rate and the reason for the penalty.

 Each credit card issuer outlines the specific conditions triggering a penalty APR in your credit card’s terms and conditions document.
-Look for the details as part of the document’s Schumer box.
+Look for any penalty interest details in the document’s Schumer box.

 How long does a penalty APR last?

-The penalty APR could last as little as six months.
-Federal law requires your credit card issuer to review your account once you’ve made six consecutive on-time monthly payments.
-The easiest way to return to your standard APR is to address the underlying reasons behind the penalty APR.
+The penalty APR could last as little as six months, as federal law requires your credit card issuer to review your account once you’ve made six consecutive on-time monthly payments.
+The easiest way to return to your standard APR is to address the underlying reasons behind the penalty interest being applied in the first place.

 Consequences of a penalty APR

 The obvious consequence of a penalty APR being applied is the higher — potentially much higher — amount of interest you could accrue.
-Triggering the penalty APR means you have a balance and you’ve failed to make at least the minimum payment on time and you are likely already accruing interest on that balance.
+Triggering the penalty APR means you have a balance, and you’ve failed to make at least the minimum payment on time — which means you are likely already accruing interest on that balance.

-Once the penalty APR is applied, you’ll be paying even more.
-A Bankrate survey in November 2023 revealed that 49 percent of credit cardholders carry revolving debt, so you certainly aren’t alone if you’re among this group.
+Once the late payment penalty rate is applied, you’ll be paying even more.
+A Bankrate survey conducted in June 2024 revealed that 50 percent of credit cardholders carry a balance month to month.
+So you certainly aren’t alone if you’re among this group.
 If you do find yourself in this situation, continuing to make at least the minimum payments on time each billing cycle will allow you to avoid triggering the penalty APR that could send your debt even higher.

 Does triggering a penalty APR affect your credit?

-Lastly, depending on your other available credit, exceeding your credit limit on a card could result in a high credit utilization ratio, which accounts for 30 percent of your FICO score.
+Lastly, depending on your other available credit, carrying a balance that accrues interest on a card could result in a high credit utilization ratio, which accounts for 30 percent of your FICO score.

 How is the penalty APR calculated?